 We also give several conditions under which perturbations of almost flows, a convenient tool to construct numerical schemes, converge to the same limit flow.
 These perturbative arguments are the key to unify expansions that are \textit{a priori} of different nature.

 Finally, we apply our framework to recover the results of A.M.~Davie \cite{davie05a}, P.~Friz~\& N.~Victoir \cite{friz,friz2008} and I.~Bailleul~\cite{bailleul12a,bailleul13b} using various perturbation arguments.
-Although not done here, our framework could be applied to deal with branched rough paths, that are high-order expansions indiced by trees, which are studied in~\cite{cass} and shown to fit the Bailleul's framework~\cite{bailleul18}.
+As shown in \cite{lejay20}, our framework could be applied to deal with branched rough paths, that are high-order expansions indiced by trees, which are studied in~\cite{cass} and shown to fit Bailleul's framework~\cite{bailleul18}.

 \textbf{Outline.} After introducing in Section~\ref{sec:notations} the main notations and general definitions, we recall in Section~\ref{sec:almost_flow} the notion of almost flow which is introduced in our previous article \cite{brault1}.
 In Section~\ref{sec:stable_almost_flow}, we define the $4$-point control as well as stable almost flow~$\phi$.
 We prove that under these conditions, $\phi^\pi$ converges to a Lipschitz flow.
-In Section~\ref{sec:perturbation_lip}, we give conditions to modify the almost flow $\phi$ by adding a perturbation~$\epsilon$ while retains the convergence to a flow.
-We prove that under suitable conditions, the inverse the approximation $\phi$ and that $\phi^{-1}$ is a good approximation of the inverse of the flow.
-The link between the uniqueness of the solution of \eqref{eq:intro_rde} and the existence of a flow is studied in Section~\ref{sec:generalized_solution_rde}.
+In Section~\ref{sec:perturbation_lip}, we give conditions to modify the almost flow $\phi$ by adding a perturbation~$\epsilon$ which retains the convergence to a flow.
+We prove that under suitable conditions, the inverse of the approximation $\phi$ is a good approximation of the inverse of the flow.
+The link between uniqueness of the solution of \eqref{eq:intro_rde} and existence of a flow is studied in Section~\ref{sec:generalized_solution_rde}.
 In Section~\ref{sec:applications}, our formalism links the former approaches based on flow \cite{davie05a, friz, bailleul12a}.